-- A. Introduction: This section should describe the overall importance of the proposed research and introduce the main question (hypothesis) under investigation. - B. Aims: List the broad, long-term objectives and the goal of the proposed research project.
+A. Introduction: This section should describe the overall importance of the proposed research and introduce the main question (hypothesis) under investigation.

+- B. Aims: List the broad, long-term objectives and the goal of the proposed research project.
 The objectives should be clear and address the main question the project is trying to answer (hypothesis).
-Objectives should include the primary measures, any comparator groups, and the time point(s) of interest. - C. Background and Significance: Discuss the overall significance (need) of the proposed research making sure to answer the following questions: - Why is the proposed work important? - Is there an existing body of knowledge to support this project or is the intent to fill current knowledge gaps? - If the aims and objectives of this project are achieved how will clinical practice, patient care and/or the field of rheumatology be advanced? - D. Research Design: Provide a full and detailed description of the study design and methodology.
+Objectives should include the primary measures, any comparator groups, and the time point(s) of interest. - C. Background and Significance: Discuss the overall significance (need) of the proposed research making sure to answer the following questions: - Why is the proposed work important? - What is the existing body of knowledge to support this project, and how will the project address existing knowledge gaps? - If the aims and objectives of this project are achieved how will clinical practice, patient care and/or the field of rheumatology be advanced? - D. Research Design: Provide a full and detailed description of the study design and methodology.
 Be specific and informative.
-As you prepare this section, carefully consider the following questions: - What do you intend to do? - How will you accomplish the work? - What is your study population and selection criterion (if applicable)? - Are there any potential biases/limitations associated with your design?
+As you prepare this section, carefully consider the following questions: - What do you intend to do? - How will you accomplish the work? - What are your study population and selection criterion (if applicable)? - Are there any potential biases/limitations associated with your design?
 If so, how do you propose to overcome or minimize them? - Do you foresee any challenges?
-If so, how will you handle these challenges? - How will the data be collected, analyzed and interpreted? - E. Human Subjects Research (if applicable): The following human subject information applies even if you are obtaining specimens from collaborators or if you are subcontracting the human research to another organization.
-Please include the following: - Evidence that the applicant(s) (and/or subcontractors) have current training in the protection of human subjects. - A description of the proposed methods of identification, contact, and recruitment of research participants. - Study-related risks, including risks to privacy associated with identification and recruitment as well as risks of participating in the research. - Steps that will be taken to protect participant privacy and confidentiality. - Steps that will be taken to minimize exposure to risks associated with study procedures. - A description of the specific inclusion/exclusion of women, minorities, and children, and a justification for the selection plan. - F. Dissemination Strategy: Clearly describe how these data will be disseminated by indicating where this information will be submitted for presentation or publication.
-Examples may include abstract submissions, manuscript submissions, and/or presentations at local/regional society meetings.

-- G. Research Benchmarks.
+If so, how will you handle these challenges? - How will the data be collected, stored, analyzed and interpreted? - E. Human Subjects Research (if applicable): The following human subject information applies even if you are obtaining specimens from collaborators or if you are subcontracting the human research to another organization.
+Please include the following: - Evidence that the applicant(s) (and/or subcontractors) have current training in the protection of human subjects. - A description of the proposed methods of identifying, contacting, and recruiting of research participants. - Study-related risks, including risks to privacy associated with identification and recruitment as well as risks of participating in the research. - Steps that will be taken to protect participant privacy and confidentiality. - Steps that will be taken to minimize exposure to risks associated with study procedures. - A description of the specific inclusion/exclusion of women, minorities, and children, and a justification for the selection plan. - Note: if awarded, IRB approval must be provided to the Foundation. - F. Dissemination Strategy: Clearly describe how these data will be disseminated by indicating where this information will be submitted for presentation or publication.
+Examples may include abstract submissions, manuscript submissions, and/or presentations at local/regional society meetings. - G. Research Benchmarks.
 Applications should include a list of milestones (expected status of the project at various points in time).
 These milestones will be used to evaluate progress and to facilitate communication between the awardee and the Foundation's Scientific Advisory Council.
-The milestones should be reflective of the specific aims of the proposal.
-(A research benchmarks template is provided.) - H. Literature Cited: List all references.
+The milestones should reflect the specific Aims of the proposal.
+(A research benchmarks template is provided.)

+H. Literature Cited: List all references.
 Each reference must include the title, names of all authors, book or journal, volume number, page numbers and year of publication.